ucsdCSE110wi16/CSE110M240T5/README.md

 # CSE110M240T5

-UpYourVent is an Android application that allows users to check out local events and share events they are hosting.
+Friendsy is an Android application that allows users to check out local events and share events they are hosting.

 Android Studio Project is contained within Parse Starter Project.